SixArm/project-management-rope-estimate/README.md

-# ROPE estimates
+# Project management ROPE estimates

-ROPE estimates are a way to do project management work planning by using four perspectives:
+ROPE estimates are a way to do project management task planning by using four perspectives:

 * R: Realistic estimate, based on work being typical, reasonable, plausible, and usual.